-Things that are hung but not for sale: a large number of residence in Mekong Delta live on a boat so they might hang their clothes for drying which can sometimes be mistaken for merchandise.
+- Things that are hung but not for sale: a large number of residents in Mekong Delta live on a boat so they might hang their clothes for drying which can sometimes be mistaken for merchandise.

-Hang one but sell another: when traders hang coconut leaf on the lateral bar, it says that they want to sell the boat.
+- Hang one but sell another: when traders hang coconut leaves on the lateral bar, it says that they want to sell the boat.

 Discover Tan Chau Silk Village – An Giang

-Tan Chau silk is known for the softness, toughness and high absorbability.
-Tan Chau Silk Village is not to be missed in your trip in Mekong Delta.
+Tan Chau silk is known for its softness, toughness and high absorbability.
+Tan Chau Silk Village is not to be missed on your trip in the Mekong Delta.